Matthias247/http2dotnet/readme.md

 features have been implemented and there is already a pretty good test coverage.
 It was tested in a h2c with prior knowledge configuration against **nghttp2** and **h2load**.
-It was however not yet tested with an encrypted connection and a browser based client due a missing SSL connection with ALPN negotation.
+It was however not yet tested with an encrypted connection and a browser based client due a missing SSL connection with ALPN negotiation.
 Various features (especially for client side usage) have not yet been implemented (see Current limitations).